thisisobate/kyverno-website/src/content/docs/policies/velero/backup-all-volumes/backup-all-volumes.md

 ---
-title: "Backup All Volumes"
+title: 'Backup All Volumes'
 category: Velero
 version:
 subject: Pod, Annotation
-policyType: "mutate"
+policyType: 'mutate'
 description: >
   In order for Velero to backup volumes in a Pod using an opt-in approach, it requires an annotation on the Pod called `backup.velero.io/backup-volumes` with the value being a comma-separated list of the volumes mounted to that Pod.
 This policy automatically annotates Pods (and Pod controllers) which refer to a PVC so that all volumes are listed in the aforementioned annotation if a Namespace with the label `velero-backup-pvc=true`.
 ---

 ## Policy Definition

 <a href="https://github.com/kyverno/policies/raw/main//velero/backup-all-volumes/backup-all-volumes.yaml" target="-blank">/velero/backup-all-volumes/backup-all-volumes.yaml</a>

 ```yaml